 The key elements of the index methodology are available upon demand.

-The NXS Long Value Europe Equity Index is a dynamic strategy index with exposure to a basket of 50 European stocks selected from the STOXX® Europe 600 Total Return Index universe.
+NXS Long Value Europe Equity Excess Return Index is a dynamic strategy index with exposure to a basket of European liquid and

 Strategies that invest with a Value approach offer attractive returns during phases of economic recovery, as the economic backdrop tends to favour undervalued companies as they seek to address their difficulties.

 The aim of the risk management process included in the Index is to reduce sensitivity to market movements and offer greater performance stability compared to a direct equity investment.
 Within the NXS Long Value Europe Equity Excess Return Index, the exposure to the stock selection is combined with a continuous hedge on the EURO STOXX 50® Index that aims to Betaneutralise the sensitivity to the price movements of the benchmark.

 To be included in the NXS Long Value Europe Equity Excess Return Index, a stock must meet the same criteria than within the NXS Long Value Europe Equity Index.
 The stocks in the basket are equally weighted daily and dividends are reinvested.

 Additionally, the Beta between the NXS Long Value Europe Equity Excess Return Index and the futures on EURO STOXX 50® Index is calculated on a monthly basis.
 The sensitivity of the stock selection to the market is neutralised by shorting EURO STOXX 50® futures proportionally to the calculated Beta.